President Millard Fillmore Library Bylaws

 Children in the targeted age group of any library program, event, or activity may be denied access to computer equipment during the event as well as one hour before and one hour after.

-- Children (Youth) under the age of 18 must have a signed parental (guardian) computer use consent form on file to be eligible for computer use.
-Parent (guardian) must sign computer use consent form in the library in the presence of a librarian or notarized by a notary public.
+2. Children (Youth) under the age of 18 must have a signed parental (guardian) computer use consent form on file to be eligible for computer use.
+Parents (guardians) must sign a computer use consent form in the library in the presence of a librarian or notarized by a notary public.

 C. OTHER POLICY